-Program Chairperson: Errol Moultrie Athens Coordinator: Daphne Halkias community mental health agencies, and other settings involving counseling expertise.
+Program Chairperson: Errol Moultrie Athens Coordinator: Daphne Halkias

+This program is designed for students who are pursuing training in a variety of professional areas of counseling, and provides three specific concentrations within the counseling domain: General Counseling, Gerontology, and Counseling in Higher Education.
+These concentrations will prepare students for career opportunities in human services, community colleges and universities, community mental health agencies, and other settings involving counseling expertise.
 In California, completion of this program fulfills the academic requirements for California community college instructor, administrator, and counseling positions.
 It does not fulfill the academic requirements of the Board of Behavioral Science for licensure in California as a Marriage and Family Therapist and is not intended for students who wish to pursue that license.
 Only the General Counseling concentration is available at the Athens campus.